 Never.

 As I look back at all the hard times of my past; rape, miscarriage, abuse, neglect, betrayal, I see God there.
-God was comforting me, protecting my mind, sending friends at just the right moment and so much else.
+God was comforting me, protecting my mind, sending friends at just the right moment and so much more.
 I was never alone in the suffering.

-There have however been many times God tested me and I failed.
+There have, however, been many times God tested me and I failed.
 Sin I’ve fallen into that I should have withstood, faith I should have shown where I allowed fear instead… But even in those times of failure, God picked me up, dusted me off and we tried again together.

 He’ll do the same for you if you let Him!
 Praying for that today in your life.